How To Take An Enema

 *Peristalsis: The involuntary constriction and relaxation of the muscles of the intestine or another canal, creating wavelike movements that push the contents of the canal forward.

-The educational video above explains how a new enema user can easily and effectively use an enema bag system to clear out the entire length of the colon.
-Kristina and a female model demonstrate how to set up and use an enema bag, how to prepare the enema solution, how to use an enema tubing clamp, how to lubricate and insert the enema nozzle, and how to easily take in two quarts of enema solution to fully cleanse the colon.
-The video also explains how to clean your enema equipment.
-Using this video along with a second video, Small-Volume Enema, you will be able to take enemas in your own home that provide the same therapeutic effectiveness as colonics.
+This video details how a new enema user can easily and effectively use an enema bag to clear out the entire length of the colon, which supports healing of anal fissures.
+Kristina Amelong, CCT, CNC, and a female model demonstrate how to set up and use an enema bag, how to prepare the enema solution, how to use an enema tubing clamp, and how to lubricate and insert the enema nozzle.

 Find a comfortable, warm area where you can lie down to take your enema yet from which you can easily get up and reach the toilet.
 The bathroom floor can be ideal due to the proximity of the toilet.
 Many prefer to take an enema series right in a hot bathtub.
 In this way, you are more comfortable and relaxed as your body is slightly lifted off the ground.
 Others prefer to take their enema bag, a rubber mat, and their IV stand into their bedroom or sunny living room.
 Taking an enema in a sunny location is quite therapeutic, especially during the winter months.
 Try different locations until you find what works for you.